ppnaik1890/eBPF-HandsOn/ReadMe.md

-# Setup dependencies
+# Manual installation of dependencies

-Before you can start completing the steps in this XDP-tutorial, go $ sudo apt install linux-headers-$(uname -r)though this document and install the needed software packages.
+Before you can start completing the steps in this XDP-tutorial, go though this document and install the needed software packages.

 The main dependencies are `libbpf`, `llvm`, `clang` and `libelf`.
 LLVM+clang compiles our restricted-C programs into BPF-byte-code, which is stored in an ELF object file (`libelf`), that is loaded by `libbpf` into the kernel via the bpf syscall.
 Some of the lessons also use the perf utility to track the kernel behaviour through tracepoints.